Maharani (OTT TV series): Season 3 (2024)

+Season 4 (2025)

 Production

 Sohum Shah gained a 12 kg to get look of the politician Bheema, which has been modelled on the basis of Lalu Prasad Yadav.
 In November 2020, some portions were shot in Kachnariya Kothi, Bhopal.
 In April 2021, the shooting for web series was also done in Legislative Assembly (LA) Jammu complex of the erstwhile Jammu and Kashmir state and Govt.
 Gandhi Memorial Science College, Jammu.
 Around 250 local artists from the theatre and cultural department in Jammu and Kashmir were brought in for the web-series.
 Some drone shots of J.P.
 Setu and Buddha Smriti Park were also shown in the web series.
 The shooting of Maharani was completed in seven months.